abrudz/aplcart/README.md

 Note that Internet Explorer is not supported.

-APLcart can also be used for exercising your APL skills:
+APLcart can also be used for [exercising your APL skills](https://aplcart.info/quiz).

-- [aplcart.info/task](https://aplcart.info/task) will ask you to write a function for a given task.
-- [aplcart.info/what](https://aplcart.info/what) will ask you to explain what the given function does.

 ## Usage